Veronika Decides to Die (film): Plot

 Despite a seemingly successful life, 30-something Veronika Deklava is depressed and cannot find meaning in her existence.
-Intending suicide, she takes an overdose, blaming her attempted suicide on the failure of the world to recognize what is "real".
+Intending suicide, she takes an overdose, blaming her attempt on the failure of the world to recognize what is "real".
 She wakes inside an exclusive and expensive mental asylum only to learn that the overdose has left her prone to an aneurysm that will kill her in a matter of weeks.

 At first, Veronika wants only to accelerate the process, and even a visit by her adoptive parents fails to rekindle her will to live.
-Her parents love her, but while they are prepared to spend their dwindling resources to get her what help they can (not knowing her death is imminent anyway), they do not truly understand her.
-They discouraged her from accepting a full musical scholarship at Juilliard because they wanted her to get a degree that could earn her a living.
-They do not see how she despairs at their constraints.
+Her parents express their love for her, and that while they are prepared to spend their dwindling resources to get her what help they can, they do not truly understand her.
+Not knowing her death is imminent, they discouraged her from accepting a full musical scholarship at Juilliard and insist that she gets a degree that could earn her a living.
+They appear oblivious to her despair at their constraints.

-In spite of herself and in spite of her disappointment with her materialistic life, Veronika finds renewed purpose through playing the asylum's piano and through observing and then connecting with the schizophrenic Edward.
-Not only does she recover her own will to live, Veronika helps bring Edward out of his catatonic state, and the pair soon "escape" (Dr. Blake, looking out his window, observes them escaping, but does not send for anyone to bring them back) from the asylum together, determined to enjoy Veronika's final days as a couple.
+In spite of herself and disappointment with her materialistic life, Veronika finds renewed purpose through playing the asylum's piano and connecting with the schizophrenic Edward.
+In addition to recovering a will to live, Veronika helps bring Edward out of his catatonic state.
+The pair soon escape, observed by Dr. Blake who does not send for anyone to bring them back.
+Their determination is to enjoy Veronika's final days as a couple.

-Veronika does not know that her aneurysm is the invention of her unorthodox psychiatrist Dr. Blake, who is testing his theory that convincing her she has only weeks to live will restore her to health and cure her desire to commit suicide.
+What Veronika doesn't know, is that her aneurysm is the invention of her psychiatrist Dr. Blake, who is testing his theory that convincing Veronika she only has weeks to live will cure her desire to end her life.
 He explains his treatment through letter to his estranged wife, a colleague from the asylum.
-As long as she does not know the truth, he theorizes, she will consider each day as if it might be her last and thus treasure it.
-This is, he notes, actually true, as nobody knows when their end will come.
+As long as Veronika does not know the truth, he theorizes, she will consider each day as if it might be her last and thus treasure it.
+This is true, Dr Blake argues, as nobody knows when their end will come.

-When Veronika drifts off one morning on a bench at sunrise, Edward believes he has lost her, but his grief transforms to joy when she wakes.
-Celebrating what they believe might be one more day, the pair embrace and walk happily on the beach in the morning light, laughing and holding hands.
+When Veronika drifts off one morning on a bench at sunrise, Edward believes he has lost her.
+His grief is replaced by joy when she wakes.
+Celebrating what they believe might be one more day, the pair embrace and walk happily on the beach in the morning light, holding hands and laughing.